tebowy/privacyguides.org/docs/how-tor-works.md

 ```

-So what do we learn from this?
-Well we learn that Tor allows us to connect to a website without any single party knowing the entire path.
-The entry node knows who you are, but not where you are going; the middle node doesn’t know who you are OR where you are going; and the exit node knows where you are going, but not who you are.
-Because the exit node makes the connection, the destination website will never know who you are (the IP address of the originating device).
+So, what do we learn from this?
+We learn that Tor allows us to connect to a website without any single party knowing the entire path.
+The entry node knows who you are, but not where you are going; the middle node doesn’t know who you are or where you are going; and the exit node knows where you are going, but not who you are.
+Because the exit node makes the connection, the destination website will never know who you are (your IP address).